TORNADO HQ: waiting on update ...

 inches in diameter possible

-statute miles east and west of a line from 45 miles north northwest
+statute miles north and south of a line from 30 miles west southwest

 PRECAUTIONARY/PREPAREDNESS ACTIONS...